qossmic/deptrac/README.md

 --formatter-graphviz-dump-html=         path to a dumped html file [default: ""]
 ```

-You can create an image, a dot and a HTML file at the same time.
+*Hint*: You can create an image, a dot and a HTML file at the same time.

 ## Build deptrac